anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 First, create a separate Secret.
 As this is an additional Secret a unique name is required: `postgresql-secret-2`.

-You can see where this is going if a large number of StatefulSets and a large number of users is necessary.
+You can see where this is going if a large number of StatefulSets and a large number of users are necessary.
 You will have to manage many Secrets.

 To create the Secret `postgresql-secret-2` execute: